jonduan/proposal/_posts/2016-12-11-climate-change.md

 #### Module 1: Course Introduction and State of the ScienceClick ↓

-      1.1 Course Introductions - introduce yourself on the map.
-Meet other participants.
 1.2 State of the science.
 By the end of this section, you will be able to:

 Describe sources of information about climate science, including both observations and modeling.
 List aspects of Earth's climate that scientists understand very well, and others that are less well-understood.
 Express an opinion about how future work in climate science can best inform decision-making.

 #### Module 2: Introduction to the Climate SystemClick ↓